Review of Animal Crossing: Pocket Camp

 ③Animals give you another material for craft in return.

 ④You craft the furniture and maintain your campground.
-You can set up furniture and customize the campground.
+You can set up the furniture and customize the campground.

 ⑤If the animal likes your campground, he or she visits there.